 TESTS: There will be various short quizzes.
 Research skills and background are important and we need to have some idea of where you're at.
 Some of you will also need to have grades for the credits for your school.
 These tests will help assess your grades.
-Please let us know if a grade is required and who to send grades to - in advance.
-We need name, address, phone, fax and e-mail.
 We will also ask you to research some aspect of wolf ecology or behavior to present to the class.